sulu/sulu-docs/cookbook/default-snippets.rst

 .. note::

-    If a snippet template defines no areas, Sulu automatically creates an area for the snippet template using the title and key of the template.
+    If no snippet template of the application defines an area, Sulu automatically creates an area for each snippet template using the title and key of the template.

 .. code-block:: xml